 Adrian Sanchez, baritone, is a breakout voice on the operatic stage, led by his fresh comedic instinct and dramatic acting.
-This season, he will make his debut at Winter Opera Saint Louis as José Castro (La fanciulla del West), cover Prince Yeletsky (Pique Dame) at Des Moines Metro Opera, cover Count Monterone (Rigoletto) at Sarasota Opera, and return to Kentucky Opera to perform as Dancaïre (Carmen) and Antonio (Le nozze di Figaro) while covering Escamillo and Count Almaviva.
+The 2019-2020 season included his debut at Winter Opera Saint Louis as José Castro (La fanciulla del West), covered Count Monterone (Rigoletto) at Sarasota Opera, returned to Kentucky Opera to perform as Dancaïre (Carmen) and Antonio (Le nozze di Figaro) while covering Escamillo and Count Almaviva, and was scheduled to cover Prince Yeletsky (Pique Dame) at Des Moines Metro Opera.

 The 2018-2019 season featured his company debut at Kentucky Opera as the Speaker and Second Armored Man (Die Zauberflöte), King Melchoir (Amahl and the Night Visitors), and Marullo (Rigoletto); a debut with Opéra Louisiane as Moralès (Carmen); Marcello cover (La bohème) as a Des Moines Metro Opera Apprentice Artist; and the baritone solo in Fauré’s Requiem at St. Thomas Aquinas Church in East Lansing, Michigan.